Semisimple 4-dimensional topological field theories cannot detect exotic smooth structure: -stability, the Gluck twist and emergent fermions

 \subsection{The Gluck twist and emergent fermions}

-In condensed matter physics, the vanishing of the Gauss sum as in Example~\ref{exm:CYCPT} is more generally anticipated for theories with fermions~\cite{condensedoverflow}\cite[Cor 3.6]{foldway}.
+In condensed matter physics, the vanishing of the Gauss sum as in Example~\ref{exm:CYCPT} is more generally anticipated for theories with emergent fermions~\cite{condensedoverflow}\cite[Cor 3.6]{foldway}.
 In this section, we show that the vanishing of $Z(\CPt)$ is indeed equivalent to the presence of fermions amongst the `point particles' of the topological field theory.
 Mathematically, this `emergence of fermions' can be characterized as follows.
-Recall that any orientation preserving diffeomorphism $\phi:S^2\times S^1 \to S^2 \times S^1$ is either isotopic to the identity or to the \emph{Gluck twist}~\cite{Gluck}, the diffeomorphism $\phi$ defined as $(x,y) \to (\alpha(y)x,y)$, where $\alpha:S^1\to \mathrm{SO}(3)$ is a representative of the generator of $\pi_1(\mathrm{SO}(3)) =\mathbb{Z}/2\mathbb{Z}$.